aimeos/aimeos-docs/src/manual/services.md

 : User name of the account that should be used for the automatic communication with the shop.
 This is not the name of your own user account!

 paypalexpress.ApiPassword
-: The password you have assigned the the API user name.
+: The password you have assigned to the API user name.
 This is not the password of your own user account!

 paypalexpress.ApiSignature
 : The shared secret that is created by PayPal for the API user